thibaultmeyer/bingwallpaper/README.md

 * [LINUX] Only Gnome is natively supported, to use this application with another Desktop Environment, you have to use `exec_apply_wallpaper` option in the configuration file
+* [MAC] Sometime, "Dock" refuse to refresh wallpaper when you are using an application in fullscreen when bingwallpaper try to update wallpaper
 * [WINDOWS] Parameter `--nowindow` (or `-w`) not working if you use Terminal as default console.
 Terminal don't honor Windows API and don't allow application to detach from terminal.
 As workaround, you could create a shortcut and configure it to enable the